letsencrypt/cp-cps/CP-CPS.md

 ### 5.5.2 Retention period for archive

-Archived records are retained for at least the period required by Section 5.5.2 of the ISRG CP.
+Archived records are retained for at least the period required by Section 5.5.2 of the Baseline Requirements.

 ### 5.5.3 Protection of archive